4d/docs/website/translated_docs/es/Users/handling_users_groups.md

 ![](assets/en/Users/groups.png)

-If you check the name of a user, this user is added to the group.
+Si se marca el nombre de un usuario, éste se añade al grupo.
 If you check the name of a group, all the users of the group are added to the new group.
 The affiliated user or group will then have the same access privileges as those assigned to the new group.

 Placing groups into other groups lets you create a user hierarchy.
 The users of a group placed in another group will have the access privileges of both groups.
 See "[An access hierarchy scheme](#an-access-hierarchy-scheme)" below.